 PeDRA contracts part-time support from a handful of independent professionals who each play a unique role within the organization.

 Mike Siegel, Executive Director EMAIL ME

 Mike Siegel joined PeDRA in 2018 following four years in nonprofit leadership and almost ten years in academic research and teaching.
-In his current role as Director of Research and Vice-Executive Director, he seeks to strengthen PeDRA as an organization and as a research network that brightens the future of children with skin disease and their families.
+In his current role, he seeks to strengthen PeDRA as an organization and as a research network that brightens the future of children with skin disease and their families.
 Mike holds a BS in Biomedical Engineering from Washington University in St. Louis, MS in Biomedical Engineering from Northwestern University, and PhD in Bioengineering from the University of Washington.
 In his free-time Mike enjoys running and spending time with his wife and children (one human, one dog).

 Sheila Rittenberg, Executive Consultant EMAIL ME

-Sheila helped launch and establish PeDRA and since 2015, has been Executive Director.
+Sheila helped launch and establish PeDRA and served as Executive Director from 2015 – 2019.
 Sheila has worked in dermatology for nearly two decades.
 She founded a consulting practice to help health organizations modernize and become agents of change.
 Sheila also worked at the executive level in health advocacy for the National Psoriasis Foundation and over the years, has provided leadership to a broad dermatology and health advocacy community.
 In her free time, Sheila explores exquisite Central Oregon through cycling, hiking and Nordic skiing, is an adoring grandparent, and a fiction-reading fanatic.

 Jenn Dawson, Outreach Manager EMAIL ME

 Jenn Dawson joined PeDRA in 2016 and brings more than 12 years of mission-based nonprofit experience to her role overseeing PeDRA’s membership program.
 Jenn specializes in relationship development and ensuring members are connected to resources within PeDRA.
 She also supports the initiatives of the communications, membership, and early investigator committees through outreach planning and project management.
 Outside of work she enjoys reading, watching movies, and spending time with her family.

 Katherine Devenport, Research Coordinator EMAIL ME